Skip to main content

 1. On the day of surgery, you are admitted to an area where you are prepared for surgery.

-3. Dr. Aly will come in and say hello and make sure the markings are still in place, and if need be, adjust them.
+3. Dr. Aly will come in and say hello and make sure the markings are still in place, and if need be, make any adjustments.

-5. Surgery is then performed which requires somewhere between 2 to 4 hours depending on your particular anatomy.
+5. Surgery is then performed, which requires 2 to 4 hours, depending on your particular anatomy.

 6. Dr. Aly does not use drains, so you will not have to worry about that.

-7. Most patients who undergo brachioplasty by itself, will go home the same day of surgery.
-Occasionally patients are admitted overnight depending on where they live and their finances.
+7. Most patients who undergo brachioplasty, by itself, will go home the same day of the surgery.
+Occasionally, patients are admitted overnight, depending on where they live and their finances.

 9. While in bed or sitting in a chair, your arms will be placed on enough pillows to elevate them to a level at, or just above, heart level.